The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 George married secondly to Margaret Crosbie/Crosbye (Will dated: 1759) daughter of David Crosbie.
 Margaret was a widower, having been formerly married to Lancelot Sandes (g son of Lancelot Sandes, of Carrigfoyle, Kerry, died 1669), marriage: 04 May 1721, Aghavallan, North Kerry.
 Lancelot died December 1725.
 Margaret had been from the parish of St. Andrews, Dublin.
 Margaret Crosbie and Lancelot Sandes had two daughters: Elizabeth Sandes, who married Arthur Crosbie (parents of William Francis Crosbie) and Mary Dorothea Sandes, who married Lancelot Sandes, son of Piggot Sandes (1695 - 1761).

 Note: Margaret Crosbie's grandmother was Bridget Tynte, daughter of Robert Tynte of Youghal, Cork, who was a sister to Margaret Tynte, who married John Tottenham, Wexford.
 Therefore, Bridget Tynte and John Tottenham (1633 - 1700) are 1st cousins.
-John Tottenham married Catherine Atkin, and this is where the Heaphy Tottenham/Atkin connection fits in.
+John Tottenham married Catherine Atkin, and this is where Heaphy Tottenham/Atkin connects.

 George Green and Margaret had the following children: